EricLagergren/autowget/README.md

 <h1> Documentation:</h1>

 Fill out correct paths to wanted items.
 Make sure the git command "git push..." will automatically use either your SSH keys OR the correct username/password.
 Documentation can be found on GitHub's website, StackOverflow, or similar sites.
 If desired, move the autowget file to cron.daily/monthly/etc so you can let it run.
 Make sure permissions are correct.
 Additional sites can be fetched by adding the first line again, but changing the remote URL.
-Make sure to add more time to the sleep counter if the sites are large (not 100% sure this is necrssary).

 <h1> To-Do List: </h1>